MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 In the following section we will assume the following:
 1. We are a food tech startup that provides and sells custom smart purchase lists to retailers from online food recipes.
 2. We want to extract the following type of entities: `FOOD`, `QUANTITY`, `UNIT`, `PHYSICAL_QUALITY`, `COLOR`
-3. When we have the `entities` we want to populate smart purchase stores with recommendations on where to get the food.
+3. When we have the `entities` we want to populate smart purchase lists with recommendations on where to get the food.

 The example [recipe](https://www.carolinescooking.com/chashu-pork/#recipe) that we will be using: